pachyderm/docs/README.md

 # lbliii/doc-111/update-docs-readme
 ```

+**Note**: You will need to create a branch on both the `docs`` repo and the `docs-content` repo to enable deployment preview.

 ### Editing Existing Content

 1. Open the docs repo in a text editor.
 2. Pull any changes since your last use of the docs.
-3. Create a new branch.
+3. Create a new `docs` repo branch.
+4. Create a matching `docs-content` repo branch under the `/content` directory.
-4. Navigate to the markdown file you wish to update.
+5. Navigate to the markdown file you wish to update.
-5. Make, stage, and commit your changes.
+6. Make, stage, and commit your changes.
-6. Create a pull request.
+7. Create a pull request.
-7. Tag someone at Pachyderm for approval (`@lbliii` if SME unknown).
+8. Tag someone at Pachyderm for approval (`@lbliii` if SME unknown).

 ### Creating New Content

 1. Open the docs repo in a text editor.
 2. Pull any changes since your last use of the docs.
-3. Create a new branch.
+3. Create a new `docs` repo branch.
+4. Create a matching `docs-content` repo branch under the `/content` directory.
 4. Navigate to a place in the `/content` folder you wish to make a new file or folder.

 #### A: New File